Strong support to the academic world and technological innovation

-The Iberdrola Chair in Energy and Innovation at the University of Comillas-ICAI was created in October 2012 with the following goals:
+Iberdrola drives two Chairs with the Pontificia Comillas University.
+One of them is the Iberdrola Chair in Energy and Innovation at the University of Comillas-ICAI, which was created in October 2012 with the following goals:

 - To be an instrument for formalising a stable partnership agreement between the University and Iberdrola to carry out research, innovation and training activities in fields of knowledge of strategic interest to Iberdrola.

 - The creation of a University-Iberdrola link to render a strategic nature to this alliance within the field of innovative knowledge creation and transfer that goes beyond the strictly economic area.

 - To be a tool that enables the University to boost research, development, innovation and teaching, as well as work for different social and cultural causes without having to provide full-time personnel.

 For its part, the Iberdrola Financial and Business Ethics Chair was presented in November 2018, which has the main aim of encouraging education and fostering the concepts and principles of business and professional ethics in all of its spheres.

 The Vice-Chancellor of the Pontificia Comillas University, Julio L. Martínez, S.J., and the Chairman of Iberdrola, Ignacio Galán, signed the agreement at the Comillas ICADE heardquarters.

 The Chair, which has now fostered 15 years of reflection and research into business ethics and CSR, is initially set to last three academic years starting right away.